RobertoVetere/banking-system-V2/README.md

 Routes are secured, passwords are encrypted when creating Accounts and Users.
 Remember them to be able to authorise requests in Postman.

 ## Testing
 Import the "postman end points collection" file into the application.
+They are in the project folder.

 ### How to test
 1. Create Bank